antinaho/Finland-job-aggregate/README.md

    cd Finland-job-aggregate
    ```

-2. Run using Docker-compose, defaults to scraping the current day
+2. Build and run using Docker-compose, defaults to scraping the current day
     ```sh
+    docker-compose build
     docker-compose up
     ```